-Wintertime, especially around the holidays, often makes homeowners more aware of interior winter pest issues that may have gone unnoticed during warmer months.
-Homeowners are spending more time indoors, and cleaning the house for holiday parties.
-The following tips can help prevent common pests like spiders, mice, stink bugs, and ants from making their way indoors.
+Wintertime, especially around the holidays, often makes homeowners more aware of interior winter pest issues.
+Spending more time indoors and going through less traveled areas (like attics for Christmas decorations) may make you more aware of pest issues, that had gone unnoticed previously.
+Don’t let pest problems put a damper on your holiday gatherings.
+The following tips can help prevent common pests like spiders, mice, stink bugs, and ants from making their way indoors this winter.

 Don’t let bugs and rodents keep you from enjoying the warmth of your home this winter, by taking the following steps to help prevent pest activity.
-If you’re dealing with a severe insect or mice infestation, these tips work best alongside professional bug and mouse removal services.
+If you’re dealing with a severe insect or mice infestation, these tips work best alongside professional pest and mouse control services.

 Clean Up During and After the Holidays

 The holiday season brings its own set of unique pest management issues.
 All the extra treats and visitors often contributes to common winter pest issues such as mice infestations, Christmas tree insects, and ants in the dining and kitchen areas.